 Child Insurance Status

 Many home visiting services are geared toward particular subpopulations.
-The NHVRC estimated the percentage of families who could benefit in New Jersey who met the following targeting criteria:
+The NHVRC estimated the percentage of families who could benefit in New Jersey who met the following priority criteria:

 Parent with no high school diploma5%